YJDoc2/Kerberos-JS-Module/README.md

 ## About

-This module provides classes for setting up Kerberos protection methods over a protocol.
+This module provides classes for setting up Kerberos methods over a protocol.

 This contains has three main parts :